neoforge-dev/sentinel/memory-bank/progress.md

 - Detailed documentation
 - Demo script for showcasing features

-The basic functionality is working with full integration of the MCP servers, but still needs more comprehensive testing.
+The test suite has been significantly improved, addressing numerous failures and errors related to imports, mocking, fixture usage, and asynchronous operations.
+Most tests are now passing, providing better verification of component functionality.
+The MCP test server now uses a database backend for storing results.

 ## Known Issues

-1. **In-Memory Storage**: MCP servers currently use in-memory storage, which doesn't persist after restart
+1. **In-Memory Storage**: Code MCP server still uses in-memory storage.
 2. **No Authentication**: MCP servers have no authentication, making them insecure for production
 3. **Limited Model Support**: Currently only tested with Mistral and DeepSeek models
 4. **No Streaming**: Responses are not streamed, which can make the UI feel unresponsive for long generations or test runs
 5. **Basic Tool Integration**: Tool system works but needs more real-world integrations
-6. **Limited Testing**: Automated tests don't cover all components
+6. **Limited Testing**: Integration tests and end-to-end tests are still needed.
 7. **Separate MCP Servers**: Multiple MCP servers require separate management and configuration
 8. **Limited Test Framework Support**: Currently supports only pytest, unittest, and uv
+9. **test_fix_code Fixture Error**: The `test_fix_code` function in `examples/test_runner_plugin.py` is not collected by pytest due to fixture errors, requiring refactoring or moving.
+10. **Intentional Failures**: `tests/test_sample/test_simple.py` contains intentionally failing tests.

 ## Next Major Features

-1. **Persistent Storage**: Add database backend for MCP servers
+1. **Persistent Storage**: Integrate database backend for Code MCP server.
 2. **Authentication**: Add basic auth for MCP servers
 3. **Web UI**: Simple web interface for managing agents and contexts
 4. **Tool Integration**: Add more real-world tool integrations
 5. **Streaming Responses**: Implement streaming for better UX
 6. **Additional Test Frameworks**: Support for more testing frameworks
-7. **Comprehensive Testing**: Add full test coverage for all components
+7. **Comprehensive Testing**: Add integration tests.
+8. **Refactor test_fix_code**: Move or refactor the function in `examples/test_runner_plugin.py`.